Le Diable boiteux (novel)

 Le Diable boiteux (English: The Devil upon Two Sticks; lit.
 'The Lame Devil') is a novel by the French writer Alain-René Lesage.
-It is set in Madrid, and tells the story of demon king Asmodeus, Don Cleophas Leandro Perez Zambullo and his beloved, Donna Thomasa.
+It is set in Madrid, and tells the story of the demon king Asmodeus, Don Cleophas Leandro Perez Zambullo and his beloved, Donna Thomasa.

+In the novel, Asmodeus is imprisoned in a bottle.
+He is freed by a young aristocrat, and then assists his rescuer in a series of pranks.
+He also grants the young man the superhuman power of flight, which the man uses to spy on others.
+The novel depicted fictionalized versions of Parisian celebrities of the era.

 Textual history

 The novel was first published in 1707, and republished by the author, with many changes and additions, in 1725.
 It is sometimes known in English as Asmodeus, and sometimes as The Devil on Two Sticks, under which title the first English translation appeared in 1708, and was dramatised by Henry Fielding in 1768.